 Ottoman Era Public Kitchen Offers Free Meals to Refugees

-Several foundations and organizations are increasing the number of donations to help the people in need during this winter season in Istanbul; but there's still an historical place which is offering its help to those who are looking for a hot meal, the Mihrişah Valide Sultan İmaret.
-The last remaining Kitchen from the Ottoman era […]
+Several foundations and organizations are increasing the number of donations to help the people in need during this winter season in Istanbul; but there's still an historical place which is […]

 Valide Sultan İmaret 2

-To use the services offer by this İmaret ( word for public soup- and almshouse) the person needs to submit an application form and right after the acceptance of it, she or he can access to the offered services.
+To use the services offer by this İmaret ( word for public soup- and almshouse) the needs to submit an application form and right after the acceptance of it, she or he can access to the offered services.

 Valide Sultan İmaret 3

 During the past there used to be several public kitchens located in several districts across İstanbul that were intended to feed the poor, the elderly, the homeless and students.
-Now, the Mihrişah İmaret is the last one, but its 224 years of work are being well appreciated.
+Now, the Mihrişah Valide Sultan İmaret is the last one, but its 224 years of work are being well appreciated.

 Leave a Reply